popoolasubomi/Finity/README.md

 ## How to test

 ### Strategy(1) Use Test Flight
-#### Not available yet beacuse waiting on apple to approve external test builds

-- Click on [] with your phone browser
+- Paste https://testflight.apple.com/join/rNVSTOgN on your phone browser
-- You might need to install testflight
+- You might be requested to install testflight
 - Follow the instructions and install the app on your device